 These Great-Tasting Pseudocereals are Gluten-Free and Good For You

 High in protein and fiber but low glycemic compared with true grains, pseudocereals (a big word that means "comes from plants that produce fruits and seeds, rather than grasses") are full of vitamins and minerals, including magnesium, iron, and calcium, and are easier to digest than grains.
-They’re also easy to cook and taste great.
+They’re also simple to cook and taste great.

-Kaniwa: Don’t confuse this ancient seed with its cousin quinoa.
-Pronounced kan-ee-wah, this South American seed is sweeter than quinoa and has a crunchy bite.
+Don’t confuse this ancient seed with its cousin quinoa.
+Pronounced kan-ee-wah, this tiny South American seed is sweeter than quinoa and has a crunchy bite.
 High in calcium, protein, and iron, kaniwa can be added to salads, cooked into a breakfast porridge, or milled into flour.